gofynd/fdk-client-swift/documentation/application/USER.md

 | body | OAuthRequestSchema | yes | Request body |

-Enables login through Facebook accounts.
+Use this API to login or register using Facebook credentials.

 *Returned Response:*